University of Brasília

 UnB offers 114 courses recognized by the Ministry of Education.

 History

-The University of Brasilia Foundation was founded on December 15, 1961.
+The University of Brasília Foundation was founded on December 15, 1961.
 Professor Darcy Ribeiro, who became its first leader, was one of the most enthusiastic supporters of its creation.
 Architect Oscar Niemeyer designed its main building, the 700 m long Instituto Central de Ciências (ICC), nicknamed Minhocão.

 The institution was created on April 21, 1962 by educator Anísio Teixeira and anthropologist professor Darcy Ribeiro.
 As of 2010, it employed 1,757 faculty and 2,391 servants, and had over 30,000 graduate and undergraduate students.
 Each semester, the University of Brasília accepts nearly 2,000 incoming students for its 61 undergraduate programs.
 On the graduate level, the university offers 49 master's degrees and 27 doctoral programs.

 Academics

 The university was one of the first in Brazil to admit students via Programa de Avaliação Seriada (PAS), an alternative evaluation which tests high school students once a year bypassing vestibular.

 Each semester, the University of Brasília accepts nearly 2,000 incoming students from a pool of approximately 25,000 candidates for its 61 daytime or evening undergraduate programs.
 At the graduate level, the university offers 56 master's programs and 31 doctorate programs.
 It also offers advanced non-degree programs, many of them conducted in other Brazilian States, such as Bahia, Amazonas, Rondônia, Goiás and Rio Grande do Norte.
 The Technological and Scientific Development National Council (CNPq) and the Coordination for the Improvement of Higher Education Personnel (CAPES) support most of these courses, offering scholarships and research grants.

 Distance education is an expanding activity in UnB, being managed by the Center for Open, Continuous and Long Distance Education (CEAD) and the School of Education.
 The United Nations Educational, Social and Cultural Organization (UNESCO) sponsors the Long Distance Education chair at UnB.